The $\alpha$-SQG patch problem is illposed in $C^{2,\beta}$ and $W^{2,p}$: The curvature flow of a -patches

 The first problem can be overcome by the strategy explained in Section \ref{subsec:rough_gamma_regular_Omega} by using the $C^{1,\sigma} $ diffeomorphism induced by the flow $\g$ and the intrinsic regularity of $\p \Omega_t$.

 However, the second problem is more severe and one needs to make sense of \eqref{eq:curvature_eq} rigorously in the $\alpha$-patch dynamics.
+Our strategy to overcome this problem is to use the classical idea of distributional formulation.
 One has to be careful, as the differentiation in \eqref{eq:curvature_eq} is in the arc-length variable.